HewlettPackard/oneview-ansible-collection/README.md

 ansible-playbook example_collection.yml
 ```

+## Release Notes

+See the [CHANGELOG](https://github.com/HewlettPackard/oneview-ansible-collection/blob/master/CHANGELOG.md) for details on each release.

 ## License

 This project is licensed under the Apache 2.0 license.
-Please see the [LICENSE](LICENSE) for more information.
+Please see the [LICENSE](https://github.com/HewlettPackard/oneview-ansible-collection/blob/master/LICENSE) for more information.

 ## Contributing and feature requests

 **Contributing:** We welcome your contributions to the Ansible Modules for HPE OneView.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+See [CONTRIBUTING.md](https://github.com/HewlettPackard/oneview-ansible-collection/blob/master/CONTRIBUTING.md) for more details.

 **Feature Requests:** If you have a need that is not met by the current implementation, please let us know (via a new issue).
 This feedback is crucial for us to deliver a useful product.
 Do not assume that we have already thought of everything, because we assure you that is not the case.